gnull/sca-playground/strcmp-attack/README.md

 * `vulnerable.c` - Vulnerable program reporting number of cycles it spent comparing strings.
-* `collect-stats.pl` - Script for running `vulnerable` multiple times and collecting the data in CSV format.
+* `collect-internal.pl` - Script for running `vulnerable` multiple times and collecting timestamps provided by it in CSV format.

 ## EXAMPLE